-A wide variety of businesses retain Skadden in connection with competition issues that arise in connection with regulatory matters.
-We handle the antitrust aspects of rule-making proceedings and mergers and acquisitions that fall within the jurisdiction of agencies such as the Office of the Comptroller of the Currency, the Federal Reserve Board, the Securities and Exchange Commission, the U.S. Department of Transportation, the Federal Communications Commission, the Federal Energy Regulatory Commission and state insurance departments.
+A wide variety of businesses retain Skadden in connection with competition issues that arise in the context of regulatory matters.
+We handle the antitrust aspects of rulemaking proceedings and mergers and acquisitions that fall within the jurisdiction of agencies such as the Office of the Comptroller of the Currency, the Federal Reserve Board, the Securities and Exchange Commission, the U.S. Department of Transportation, the Federal Communications Commission, the Federal Energy Regulatory Commission and state insurance departments.
 In the EU, we regularly counsel clients on a variety of issues, including state aid and public procurement.

 Skadden has an extensive practice defending clients in private litigation, as well as those accused of criminal violations of antitrust and competition laws.
 Attorneys across offices coordinate closely on multijurisdictional investigations and representing clients in all phases of grand jury matters, as well as in trials, sentencings and appeals.